Charly1357/quizend/README.md

 # The Game Area

 ![Game Are](IMG-8213.jpg)

+It has a very short Javascript Code to demostrate what is possible.
+There are four questions where each has four different answers.
+You can only choose  once per question and the different colors indicate if the answer was correct or wrong.
+At the end it shows you the number of correct answer out of the total.

 In this part the user can see the Question and choose between four different answers